ShahroodRC/WRO2025-FE-ShahroodRC/README.md

    - They allow smooth rotation while preventing slippage

 4. **Assembly Order**:
-   - Disassemble original differential
+   - Disassemble the original differential
-   - Cut center section carefully to create clean mating surfaces
+   - Cut the center section carefully to create clean mating surfaces
-   - Install first half-bush on left side of axle
+   - Install the first half-bush on the left side of the axle
    - Position differential halves
-   - Install second half-bush on right side of axle
+   - Install the second half-bush on the right side of the axle
    - Secure with standard LEGO connectors

 **Performance Impact**